LittleGreyCells/escheme/README.md

 |  docs |      documentation which may or may not be accurate|

 ## Extending escheme

-The utility of an extensible, lightweight, embedded dynamic language cannot be over-emphasized.
-One has the full scope of the underlying operating system and applications base to choose from for adding new capabities to escheme.
-Applications can be enhanced.
-Disparate applications can be integrated utilizing a scheme REP loop opened on a socket or secure tunnel.
-Data types and structuring are solved (s-expressions).
-Values can be readily communicated.
-Programs as values can be sent and evaluated at their target location -- something more than RPC.

 See _docs/bindings_guide.txt_ to learn how to extend escheme with ones own primitive functions implemented in C or C++.
 It covers both passing escheme